Visual offset attributes. Some items may have their location recorded in terms of

 staff lines.

-Value conforms to data.MEASUREMENTREL.
+Value conforms to data.MEASUREMENTSIGNED.

 to(optional)Records a timestamp adjustment of a feature's programmatically-determined location